Who decides who gets to ask questions during question time?

 Within each party, the Whips help arrange an internal process to decide who asks which question on behalf of their party.
 The President or the Speaker generally observes the order as agreed to by the senators or members.

-The government side during Question Time in the House of Representatives.
+The Australian Prime Minister answers a question during Question Time in the House of Representatives.

-The government side during Question Time in the House of Representatives.
+The Australian Prime Minister answers a question during Question Time in the House of Representatives.

 Description